jiabei-yang/SDLD/README.md

 * `Appendix/`: Additional code for results in Web Appendices.
   + `Appendix*.R`: code for Appendix *.
+  + `AppendixC3*.R`: ode for fitting SDLD algorithm on simulated data with a similar design to the AMPATH data.

 * `Data/`: simulated data with a similar design to the dataset in main manuscript.